gjr80/weewx-gw1000/README.md

     However, the available GW1000 fields will depend on what sensors are connected to the GW1000.
 The available fields and current observation values for a given GW1000 can be viewed by running the GW1000 driver directly with the *--live-data* command line option.

     **Note:** Only WeeWX loop packet fields that exist in the in-use database schema will be saved to archive.
-WeeWX field names that are not ncluded in the in-use database schema are availaable as *$current* tags only in WeeWX generated reports.
+WeeWX field names that are not included in the in-use database schema are available as *$current* tags only in WeeWX generated reports.

 5. The default field map can also be modified without needing to specify the entire field map by adding a *[[field_map_extensions]]* stanza to the *[GW1000]* stanza in *weewx.conf*.
 The field mappings under *[[field_map_extensions]]* are used to modify the default field map, for example, the following could be used to map the humidity reading from WH31 channel 5 to the WeeWX *inHumidity* field whilst keeping all other field mappings as is: